faylward/bioinformatics_tutorials/5_Introduction_to_HMMs/Intro_to_hmms.md

 We can  browse the results with "more".
 There are two proteins with very good matches to our HMM.

+### Compare the results to what we would have gotten with BLASTp

 Now let's compare this annotation to one that we would do with BLASTP.
 First we need to make a BLASTP database from the nifh.faa file.